A loan-to-value (LTV) ratio compares the size of your mortgage to the value of your…

 3. Increase your 401k contribution

-Vested money in 401(k) funds can be used as mortgage reserves.
+You can use vested money in 401(k) funds as mortgage reserves.
 If you’re contributing the minimum to your retirement accounts, consider increasing that amount and make sure these contributions are worth it for yourself and any matching employer offers they may have on hand.

 4. Set aside a portion of income